Who is Splash?

 Who should refinance?

-Refinancing is a great solution for working graduates who have high-interest rates on current outstanding student loans.
-Our borrowers shave an average of 2.5 years off their loan term and save an average of $17,496 in lifetime interest savings by refinancing.
+Refinancing is a great solution for individuals who are in the workforce, have graduated with an associate degree or higher, and have high-interest rates on current outstanding student loans.
+Our borrowers may save thousands and potentially shave years off their loan term, helping them get out of student loan debt faster.
 Borrowers should be aware that by refinancing, they may lose certain benefits offered by the federal programs, such as deferments, forbearance, and income-based repayment plans.

 Where can I find my rates?